-You can find a homey, rustic feel throughout chapter 55, as well as the Italian dishes it serves.
+You can find a homey, rustic feel throughout chapter 55 and the Italian dishes it serves.
 You’ll be reminded of home thanks to a red brick wall and wall paintings above the tables.

 Adding on what to eat in Tiong Bahru, If you go to Chapter 55, you must try their Signature Gelato Waffle.
 It comes with up to 2 scoops of gelato of your choice.

-The gelato available ranges from smooth fruit flavours to rich chocolate flavours like Ferrero rocher and Snickers.
+The gelato ranges from smooth fruit to rich chocolate flavours like Ferrero rocher and Snickers.
 Chapter 66 also offers Alcoholic flavours like Champagne Vanilla and Lychee Martini.
-The Sundaes come with fruits and marshmallows — $ 7 for a single scoop sundae and $12 for double scoops.
+The Sundae come with fruits and marshmallows — $ 7 for a single-scoop sundae and $12 for double scoops.

-Mao Shan Wang durian and Strawberry Cheese gelato is the best seller when it comes to waffles.
-The satisfying richness and creamy texture that blended well with the fruits truly is a treat.
+Mao Shan Wang durian and Strawberry Cheese gelato is the best waffle seller.
+The satisfying richness and creamy texture blended with the fruits is a treat.
 In addition, the waffle is crispy on the outside and soft on the inside.

 The restaurant is also widely regarded as Italian.
 They offer various Italian dishes like pasta, risotto, and pizza.
-Several of which were available as lunchtime specials during the week.
+Several of them were available as lunchtime specials during the week.

 Despite the many cafes located around Tiong Bahru, Chapter 55 has proved itself.
 It attracts the office crowd despite their short operation schedule.